 Employees can avail of certain share options from their company that may be 'tax free' or 'tax efficient'.
 However, it is useful to bear in mind that there are few benefits employees can receive that are completely 'tax free'.

-There are two main ways an employee can benefit from shares in the company:
+There are two main ways in which an employee can benefit from shares in the company:

 - Approved Profit Sharing Schemes

 - Key Employee Engagement Programme (KEEP)

 Approved Profit Sharing Schemes allow an employer to give an employee shares in the company up to a maximum value of €12,700 per year tax-free.
 Approved Profit Sharing Schemes are subject to certain conditions set out in legislation and administered by the Revenue Commissioners.

 Providing the scheme meets the required conditions, an employee will pay no tax on shares up to a maximum value of €12,700 per year.
 The employer must hold the shares for a period of time (called the "retention period") and the employee must not dispose of the shares before three years.
 If an employee disposes of shares before this time, he or she is liable to pay income tax on whichever is the lower of the following: